ONSdigital/business-index-dataload/docs/bi-dataload-step-2.md

 * All files are held in HDFS.
 * The locations are specified via various configuration properties.
 * See [step 1](./bi-dataload-ste-1.md) for default file locations.
+* The Parquet files are all stored in the specified Parquet working data directory.

 ### Data formats ###